 In January of 2011, Yoshida announced via a blog post that the team intended to make a "Version 2.0", and that it had begun development.
 On November 11th, 2012, the original version of Final Fantasy XIV was shut down.
 Shortly before the servers were deactivated, a CG trailer was played which concluded the story of the original game while introducing the plot of its subsequent reboot, with Hydaelyn being battered by an onslaught of meteors and nearly destroyed by Bahamut, an event which would later become known as "The Calamity".

 A few months after the shutdown of the original game's servers, Version 2.0, now known as "A Realm Reborn", entered extensive pre-release testing.
 Unlike the original release's beta test, where pre-release feedback largely went unanswered, the game underwent many changes while in beta testing due to player feedback.

 A Realm Reborn introduced numerous elements that were not possible in the original game.
 These include, but are not limited to:

 - Completely rebuilt maps.

 - A new party search feature and cross-server play.

 - A new UI for PC and a controller friendly UI for PlayStation 3, including the support of add-ons for both versions.

 - Delivery Services via moogles.

-The relaunched Final Fantasy XIV went on sale August 27, 2013 for Windows and PlayStation 3 in Japan, North America and Europe simultaneously to nearly universal acclaim and praise for the complete turnaround the title made from the original release.
+The relaunched Final Fantasy XIV went on sale August 27, 2013 for Windows and PlayStation 3 in Japan, North America, and Europe simultaneously to nearly universal acclaim, alongside receiving praise for the complete turnaround the title made from the original release.